MPAs SCHOOL

 RELATED NEWS

-We coordinate the experience and efforts of numerous organizations with a track record in conservation, research, education, and marine environmental management in Latin America.
+We articulate the experience and efforts of numerous organizations with trajectory in conservation, research, education, and management of the marine environment in Latin America.

 FUNDING